IBMiservices/ibmi-dependencies/README.md

 This project allows you to clone and manage dependencies from various Git repositories specified in a JSON file.
 It also removes certain specific files and folders after cloning.

 ## Project Structure
+Copy the structure of this project in your [BOB](https://github.com/IBM/ibmi-bob) project.

 - `.vscode/`
   - `tasks.json`: Configuration tasks for Visual Studio Code.